Strong quake hits Nevada but no immediate reports of injury, damage

 A strong earthquake with a magnitude of 6.5 struck a remote, sparsely populated area of Nevada about halfway between Reno and Las Vegas early on Friday, the U.S. Geological Survey said.

-There were no immediate reports of damage and casualties, according to a Nye County Sheriff's dispatcher.
-The temblor occurred about 35 miles (57 km) west-northwest of Tonopah, the seat of Nye County, at a depth of 4.7 miles (7.6 km), the USGS said on its website.
+There were no immediate reports of damage or casualties, according to a Nye County Sheriff's dispatcher.
+The temblor occurred shortly after 4 a.m. local time, about 35 miles (57 km) west-northwest of Tonopah, the seat of Nye County, at a depth of 4.7 miles (7.6 km), the USGS said on its website.

+It could be felt as far away as Sacramento, California, 350 miles away, according to social media posts.
+Andrew Leon, 23, of Tonopah, said the quake struck while he was asleep.

+"Yeah, it woke me up, like being shaked," said Leon, a cashier at a Burger King fast-food restaurant in Tonopah.
+"It's all we're talking about this morning," he told Reuters by telephone.
+"When I opened up here, there's nothing broke - just stuff knocked off the shelves."

 ALSO READ